 The four GED subtests can be taken one at a time.
 The four subject fields that comprise the GED exam correspond to four of the most prominent subject areas of a high school curriculum.

-The four subtests cover Literacy (Reasoning through Language Arts), Science, Social Studies, and Math (Mathematical Reasoning).
+The four subtests cover Literacy (Reasoning through Language Arts, including Reading and Writing), Science, Social Studies, and Math (Mathematical Reasoning).

 A few years ago, the GED exam test was updated entirely and built up from the ground to get in line with employment market requirements and the Common Core Education Standards.